jsalbert/biotorch/README.md

 BioTorch Provides:

-🧠 Implementations of layers, models and biologically plausible learning algorithms.
+🧠 &nbsp; Implementations of layers, models and biologically plausible learning algorithms.
 It allows to load existing state-of-the-art models, easy creation of custom models and automatic conversion of any existing model.

-🧠 A framework to train, evaluate and benchmark different biologically plausible learning algorithms in a selection of datasets.
+🧠 &nbsp; A framework to train, evaluate and benchmark different biologically plausible learning algorithms in a selection of datasets.
 It is focused on the principles of PyTorch design and research reproducibility.
 Configuration files that include the choice of a fixed seed and deterministic math and CUDA operations are provided.

-🧠 A place of colaboration, ideas sharing and discussion.
+🧠 &nbsp; A place of colaboration, ideas sharing and discussion.

 ## Methods Supported